-You will be assessed on your research projects, examinations, case studies, business plans, portfolio, presentations, and practical skills.
-You will also be required to supervise and mentor first-year students on practical conservation activities as part of your training in volunteer management.
+You will undertake habitat surveys, research projects, presentations and produce information resources.
+You will also be assessed through a wide range of techniques including inquiry-based learning, examinations, case studies, business plans, portfolios, presentations and practical skills.
+You will be required to supervise and mentor first year students on practical conservation activities as part of your training in volunteer management.

 Timetables are normally available one month before registration.
 Please note that while we make every effort to ensure that timetables are as student-friendly as possible, scheduled teaching can take place on any day of the week.
 Wednesday afternoons are normally reserved for sports and societies activities.